samsk/ansible-tinc/README.md

 If that completes OK, all the hosts accessible via ssh (ansible_connection != local) will have tinc configured and running.
 All other hosts will have tinc configuration generated in config directory, so it can be distributed manualy as necessary.

 *If you want to auto setup tinc on local node, you can not configure it as ansible_connection=local, because this will not deploy generated scripts.
-But this will not slow down local script generation - configuration for every node is first localy generated and only after that synchronized to remote node.*
+There should be no slow down, because configuration for every node is first localy generated and only after that synchronized to remote node.*

 ## IP addressing